 Only if you remain (partially) connected to the grid.

-Sometimes local sustainability loans or grants for solar energy storage.
+Sometimes local sustainability loans or subsidies for solar energy storage.

 Ole Diepstraten